mongodb/docs/source/reference/mongod.rst

 .. option:: --journalCommitInterval <value>

-   Specifies the maximum amount of time for :option:`mongod` to allow between journal operations.
+   Specifies the maximum amount of time for :program:`mongod` to allow between journal operations.
 The default value is 100 milliseconds, while possible values range from 2 to 300 milliseconds.
 Lower values increase the durability of the journal, at the expense of